 WHEN TO HARVEST GEM SQUASH

 Harvest takes place in early Autumn.
 If you are living in a warm climate and are planning to store the squashes for a while, the fruit is ripe and ready to be picked when the skin is too hard to pierce with your fingernails.
 However, it is unlikely that you will get to this stage in the cool Northern Hemisphere (see below for the problem of powdery mildew), so probably better pick to pick them as soon as they approach the size of tennis balls (or even earlier), regardless of how soft the skin is.
-If growing Rolet F1 squash, UK reader Stephen Brosin says: “Rolet F1 , if left just a bit too long, gives a very fibrous squash not at all like a pukka Gem.
+If growing Rolet F1 squash, UK reader Stephen Brosin says: “Rolet F1 , if left just a bit too long, gives a very fibrous squash not at all like a pukka gem.
 When picked young, however, the Rolet F1 makes a very passable substitute and is most enjoyable”.

 DEALING WITH GEM SQUASH PESTS

-The one problem that WILL arise wnhen growing gem squash (or butternuts, courgettes and cucumbers) in cool climates is powdery mildew, a fungus which strikes later in the growing season.
+The one problem that WILL arise when growing gem squash (or butternuts, courgettes and cucumbers) in cool climates is powdery mildew, a fungus which strikes later in the growing season.
 The growing season simply is not long enough and the onset of the cooler weather stresses the plants which makes them vulnerable to mildew for which there is no cure.
 To try and fight the onset of powdery mildew, readers have sent the following tips:

 - Grow the plants in full sun.

 - Take care not to wet the leaves when watering – rather make sure you water the soil directly, not the plant.

 - If possible, construct a temporary greenhouse over the plants with wooden battens and clear polythene sheeting, to keep water and cold winds off the plants.